-How to speed up a Mac in 11 tips
+11 tips to speed up your Mac

-Enterprise, creative, or home user, everyone with a Mac should learn a few simple steps they can take to tweak a little more performance from their Apple machine.
+Enterprise, creative or home user — everyone with a Mac should learn a few simple steps they can take to tweak a little more performance from their Apple machine.
 This short collection provides an essential guide.

 1. Update the Mac

 It’s possible you haven’t updated your Mac for some time.
 Each OS update brings a bunch of useful under-the-hood improvements, some of which may boost performance.
-To access them you need to upgrade the system on your Mac.
+To access them, you need to upgrade the system on your Mac.
 Open the App Store, tap Updates and install.

 2. Activity Monitor